cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 Where :

-- `clientId` is the client id of the counterparty locally stored on our chain.
-It can be seen as the pointer to our light client of the counterparty chain where the light client is a light representation of the counterparty chain.
+- `clientId` is the client id of the counterparty used by our chain.
-- `counterpartyChannelId` is the counterparty channel identifier that must be used by the packet.
+- `counterpartyChannelId` is the counterparty channel identifier that MUST be used by the packet.
 - `keyPrefix` is the key path that the counterparty will use to prove its store packet flow messages.

 The `Packet`, `Payload`, `Encoding` and the `Acknowledgement` interfaces are as defined in [packet specification](https://github.com/cosmos/ibc/blob/c7b2e6d5184b5310843719b428923e0c5ee5a026/spec/core/v2/ics-004-packet-semantics/PACKET.md).
 For convenience, following we recall their structures.